Advanced Fitness Blood Test

 How to prepare for your test

 Prepare for your Advanced Fitness Blood Test by following these instructions.
-Please take your sample before 10am.
+Take your sample between 6am and 10am.
+If you have an unusual sleep pattern (eg shift worker) then take this test within 2 hours of waking.
+Most evidence suggests that DHEAS is unaffected by the menstrual cycle, so taking the test at any point will give you a valid result.
+However, if you have regular periods and are tracking your results over time, we recommend taking the test between days two and five of your cycle for consistency.
 Take this test when any symptoms of short-term illness have settled.
 Avoid heavy exercise for 48 hours beforehand.
 Avoid fatty foods for eight hours before your test, you do not need to fast.
-Hormonal contraception can affect this test, taking a break from this and using barrier contraception will give more accurate results.
+Stay well hydrated before your test.
 Corticosteroid medication can affect this test, ask your doctor whether to stop before testing.
-You should take this test before you take any medication or vitamin/mineral supplements.
+Take your sample at least 24 hours after any vitamin or mineral supplements.
 Do not take biotin supplements for two days before this test, discuss this with your doctor if it is prescribed.
 Do not take vitamin B12 for two weeks prior to this test.
 If your B12 is prescribed ask your doctor whether to stop.
+Hormonal contraception can affect the results of this test.
+Taking a break from this and waiting for your periods to restart before your blood test will give more accurate results.

 Blood testing made easy